waggle-sensor/sage-mcp/docs/EXAMPLES.md

-# SAGE MCP Examples
+# Sage MCP Examples

-This document provides practical examples of how to interact with the SAGE MCP server using natural language prompts.
+This document provides practical examples of how to interact with the Sage MCP server using natural language prompts.
 These examples work with AI assistants like Claude, ChatGPT, or through AI-powered IDEs like Cursor.

 ## Temperature and Environmental Data